AI Governance

 How Skills Are Selected

-- Load only the required skills and keep rules always active.
+_core/tasks/*. - Load only the required task and stack notes while keeping rules always active.

 - Execute by phase and checkpoint, then request confirmation at gates.